benoitdupont/tinkin/README.md

-_Demo project to play with interesting frameworks_
+_Thoughts organizer, demo project to play with interesting frameworks and features_

-_Thoughts organizer, work in progress_

 # Project features